 The Board was on break from 10:35 AM to 11:00 AM.

-14. Mr. Ritz, as Chairman of the Program and Services Committee discussed Field Day plans that include reintroducing a high power category for portable stations only at 500 watts, a new rule making Phone contacts the same number of points as other modes to even out the scoring, and a suggestion for a member Field Day logo design contest for 2024.
+14. Mr. Ritz, as Chairman of the Program and Services Committee discussed Field Day plans that include reintroducing a high-power category for portable stations only at 500 watts, a new rule making Phone contacts the same number of points as other modes to even out the scoring, and a suggestion for a member Field Day logo design contest for 2024.
 The HQ staff will be proceeding forward with implementation of a process for members to record their volunteer efforts for the President’s Volunteer Service Award Program.
 Thanks and recognition were given to HQ staff including Messrs.
 Ewald, Johnston, and Walters.

 15. Mr. Williams, as Chairman of the Emergency Management and Field Services Committee discussed the progress the committee made over the past six months.